Yash-Bandal/CWH/Javascript/Callbacks and Promises/Promise/Promise_apis.md

 ```

-.race : When you care about the first promise to settle, no matter if it's fulfilled or rejected.
+.race : When you care about the first promise to settle, no matter if it's fulfilled or rejected. <br>
 .any  : When you care only about the first successful (fulfilled) promise